-South East Asia is particularly rich in deposits of corundum, the element of which a Ruby is made up.
-This region is rich is Sapphires of all colors but is particularly known for the excellent quality of the Rubies mined here.
-Although, in Western culture, Rubies are not as highly prized as Diamonds, many Eastern cultures prefer the use of Rubies and Sapphires because of their obvious beauty.
+South East Asia is particularly rich in corundum deposits, the element of which a Ruby is made up.
+This region is rich in Sapphires of all colors but is particularly known for the excellent quality of the Rubies mined here.
+Although in Western culture, Rubies are not as highly prized as Diamonds, many Eastern cultures prefer the use of Rubies and Sapphires because of their obvious beauty.

 History of the Ruby

 There are records of Rubies being traded as far back as 200 BC along the Silk Road heading west out of China.
 The tradition of Rubies in Asian culture continues to this day, with the stone still held in very high esteem.
 Rubies were often used to decorate the weapons of noblemen in China, or were included in the foundations of new buildings to bring good luck.

 Many areas in South East Asia are still rich in Ruby deposits, with stones from Thailand and Myanmar (Burma) being particularly sought after and treasured.

 As we mentioned above a Ruby is, technically, a red Sapphire and is made up of the element corundum.
 Pure corundum is absolutely colorless.
 Color changes occur when the chromium and aluminum atoms within the stone interact.
 Chromium atoms replace the aluminum atoms in varying degrees, causing light in the ultraviolet, violet and yellow-green regions of the spectrum to be absorbed.
 It is the level of absorption in each region which determines the final color of the stone.